Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Inspect boots and joints regularly, especially after mud and water.

-• Good: OEM-style replacement axles + fresh boots and clamps.
+• Good: OEM style replacement axles plus fresh boots and clamps.

-Shop Kawasaki Teryx axles, CV boots & driveline parts
+Shop Kawasaki Teryx axles, CV boots, and driveline parts

 Leave a comment